MPAT-eu/MPAT-core/README.md

 A current demo is running at http://demo.mpat.eu

+If you are interested in testing the backend and testing the application on your TV, please write a short email to mpat@irt.de

 ## Installation

 1. Clone the git repo - `git clone https://github.com/MPAT-eu/MPAT-core.git [desired_folder_name]`. `[desired_folder_name]` is optional, default value is `MPAT-core`.
 In next steps `desired_folder_name` refers to MPAT root folder.